Helping Hands for Small Farmers

 You Can Farm: The Entrepreneur’s Guide to Start and Succeed in a Small Farm Enterprise by Joel Salatin

 Copyright 1998 – Ok, total disclosure here…I find it difficult to read Mr Salatin’s books.
 I guess I want to skip the anecdotal stories and get right to the real nitty gritty.
 Most reviews of this book point out that the author fills the pages with his personal stories.
 However, some folks may need to read some of the harsh realities of farm life before they jump in feet first.
-I recommend borrowing this book before you plunk down your hard earned cash.

 There are many wonderful magazines on farming and homesteading, but not all of them deal with the business aspects.
 These are the ones that offer more information for farmers, both big and small.